apache/solr-sandbox/ENCRYPTION.md

 the (re)encryption of a Solr Core index.
 The (re)encryption is done concurrently while the Solr Core can continue to serve update and query requests.

+In addition, the Solr update logs are also encrypted when the Solr Core index is encrypted.
+When the active encryption key changes for the Solr Core, the re-encryption of the update logs is done synchronously when an old log file is opened for addition.
+This re-encryption is nearly as fast as a file copy.

 Comparing with an OS-level encryption:

 - OS-level encryption [1][2] is more performant and more adapted to let Lucene